What are "Health Claims"?

 Authorisation procedure for individual applications [Article 14 (1)(a) and 14 (1)(b)]:

 Risk reduction claims and those referring to children's development follow a different authorisation procedure based on individual applications involving:

 European Food Safety Authority (EFSA)

 The European Commission.

-- Applicants must submit an application to an EU-country's competent authority that checks admissibility before transmitting it to EFSA.
+- Applicants must submit an application, via the E-submission Food Chain Platform, to an EU-country's competent authority that checks admissibility before the application is transmitted to EFSA.
 The Commission's implementing rules, established by Commission Regulation (EC) No 353/2008, inform applicants what their application should include.
 More guidance on the definition and classification of the scientific data for the assessment of a health claim is available on the EFSA website

 - EFSA informs the national competent authorities and the Commission of the receipt of the application and gives a publicly available opinion